 Interestingly, even experiences that were frustrating in the moment often become beloved family stories.
 I love to tease my sister about the time she branded my dad on the bottom with a smoldering stick from our campfire, though I promise you no one was laughing at the time.

 And of course there are good memories, too.
 My all-time favorite traditions is taking my kids photos on the same beach every year to document how much they’ve grown.
 There’s something priceless about having this photo of my oldest son on his first birthday . . .

 This one of my second son on the same day three years later . . .

-And loads of them together as older boys, all taken on the same beach.
-I have similar photos of my daughter nearly every year since her first birthday.
+I have so many of them together as older boys, all taken on the same beach, plus similar photos of my daughter nearly every year since her first birthday.
 They’re such a powerful reminder of one of my favorite sayings:

 The days are long, but the years are short.” – Gretchen Rubin